All times listed in Eastern Time.

 We also hosted a review of the Action Institute in early March along with our CDC partners, including an overview of the Road Map for Indian Country.
 You can access the recording here.

-The National Indian Health Board’s (NIHB’s) Brain Health Learning Community meets bi-monthly to discuss the Roadmap for Indian Country strategies and approaches to addressing Alzheimer’s Disease and related dementias.
-The purpose of the learning community is to serve Tribal members and health professionals in addressing Alzheimer’s disease and related dementias in their communities.
-Participants will be able to share best practices and discuss current barriers, along with hearing from subject matter experts.
+The National Indian Health Board’s (NIHB’s) Brain Health Learning Community met twice in 2021 to discuss the Roadmap for Indian Country strategies and approaches to addressing Alzheimer’s Disease and related dementias.
+The purpose of the learning community was to serve Tribal members and health professionals in addressing Alzheimer’s disease and related dementias in their communities.
+Participants shared best practices and discussed current barriers, along with hearing from subject matter experts.
+See the Resources page for links to the 2 learning community recordings.